Funding Your Defined Benefit Supplement Account

 Defined Benefit Supplement accounts receive funds from two sources:

 - Earnings in excess of one year of service credit: Since July 1, 2002, if you earn more than one year of service credit in a school year, your contributions and 8 percent of your employers’ contributions from your earnings in excess of one year are credited to your Defined Benefit Supplement account.

-- Special limited-term payments or retirement incentives: Since July 1, 2002, for members under the CalSTRS 2% at 60 benefit structure, your contributions and 8 percent of your employers’ contributions on these payments are credited to your Defined Benefit Supplement account.
+- Special limited-term payments: Since July 1, 2002, for members under the CalSTRS 2% at 60 benefit structure, your contributions and 8 percent of your employers’ contributions on these payments are credited to your Defined Benefit Supplement account.

 You can build your Defined Benefit Supplement account by taking on extra-pay duties such as summer school or intersession, yearbook editor or band director.

 An amount equal to your Defined Benefit Supplement account balance is vested at the time contributions are initially credited to your account.

 Your Defined Benefit Supplement account earns interest at a rate set at the beginning of each plan year, July 1 through June 30, by the Teachers’ Retirement Board, based on the average 30-year Treasury rate.
 The rate for 2018-19 is 2.89 percent.